March 28, 2024

 Gentianopsis barbata

-Gentianopsis barbata is a species of flowering plant in the family Gentianaceae, native to Himalaya, Siberia, Mongolia, China, and Korea.
-Often called fringed gentians, these plants produce showy blue to purple flowers that open in sun and close at night.
-According to Roman naturalist Pliny the Elder, King Gentius of Illyria found that the roots were useful as an emetic, cathartic, and tonic.
-From him, the plant’s name is derived.
-Gentianopsis barbata is a traditional Tibetan medicinal plant, with studies indicating high-value anti-inflammatory and hepatoprotective properties.
+Gentianopsis barbata is a flowering plant in the family Gentianaceae, native to the Himalayas, Siberia, Mongolia, China, and Korea.
+The family Gentianaceae was first described by Antoine Laurent de Jussieu in 1789.
+Commonly known as fringed gentians, the plants are similar to species of the genus Gentiana and produce showy blue to purple flowers that open in sunlight and close at night.
+According to the Roman naturalist Pliny the Elder, King Gentius of Illyria found the roots to be useful as a tonic; the plant’s name is derived from him.
+Gentianopsis barbata is used in traditional Tibetan medicine for its anti‑inflammatory and hepatoprotective properties.

 March 20, 2024